-Honestly, we’re already a little tired of the constant Instagram Live broadcasting that’s been going on during this coronavirus quarantine, but there has been one exception: battles.
-After Timbaland and Swizz Beatz kicked off the trend on March 24, they’ve been instigating follow-ups, which have included more producer battles (Boi-1da vs Hit-Boy) as well as songwriter battles (Sean Garrett vs The-Dream and Johnta Austin vs Ne-Yo).
-In the next showdown on Wednesday night, Scott Storch is scheduled to battle Mannie Fresh.
+After Timbaland and Swizz Beatz kicked off the Instagram Live battle trend on March 24, they’ve been instigating follow-ups, which have included more producer battles (Boi-1da vs Hit-Boy) as well as songwriter battles (Sean Garrett vs The-Dream and Johnta Austin vs Ne-Yo).
+After a few rounds, they gave the series a name: Verzuz.

 These battles have already delivered memorable moments that managed to briefly distract us from the daily onslaught of bad news we’ve been bombarded with lately.
 Where were you when Boi-1da debuted a new Drake and Roddy Ricch song, just moments before Hit-Boy responded with an unreleased Big Sean and Nipsey Hussle collab?